skatejs/skatejs/README.md

     }
   },

+  // Restricts a particular component to binding explicitly to an element with
+  // a tag name that matches the specified value.
+This value is empty by default.
+  // The specified tag to extend is matched with the 'is' attribute.
+Please refer
+  // to the Web Components spec for more information.
+  extends: '',

   // Properties and methods to add to each element instance.
 It's notable
   // that the element's prototype is not modified.
 These are added after the
   // element is instantiated.
 Since the methods and properties are applied to